philip-ndikum/TemporalScope/CONTRIBUTING.md

 > To ease the review process, please follow the instructions:
 >
 > - For the title, use the [conventional commit convention](https://www.conventionalcommits.org/en/v1.0.0/).
-> - For the body, follow the existing [pull request template](<(https://github.com/philip-ndikum/TemporalScope/blob/main/.github/pull_request_template.md)>).
+> - For the body, follow the existing pull request template.
 Describe and document your changes.
+> - Ensure test, formatting, and linting pass locally before submitting your pull request.
+> - Include any relevant information that will help reviewers understand your changes.

 ### After Submitting